Here are some recommendations for current and upcoming culinary events in Switzerland:

 Lausanne à Table

 Lausanne à Table consistently delivers an annual program full of surprises.
-In addition to the Miam Festival, you will find culinary events for people of all ages, including hands-on workshops, public markets and fine dining opportunities.
-The official program will be announced on May 2, 2019.
+In addition to the Miam Festival in June, you will find culinary events for people of all ages, including hands-on workshops, farm visits, public markets and fine dining opportunities.
+The official program is available online.

 La Semaine du Goût 2019